chaddy10/ct-boilerplate/README.md

 =======
-Creare Boilerplate Theme
+CT Creative WP Boilerplate Theme
 =======

-This is the Creare Boilerplate Theme.
-A lightweight theme based on `_s` to be used as a starter theme for client's website.
+This is the CT Creative WP Boilerplate Theme.
+A lightweight theme based on Creare's Boilerplate, made on `_s`.
+It is to be used as a starter theme for client's website.

 Here's some of the features: